Kevin-Lpn/MODCAN/README.md

 CNV: ./data/TCGA_UCSC_CNV/cnv_matrix/

-# Gene expression and promoter methylation data for normal samples
+## Gene Expression and Promoter Methylation Data for Normal Samples

 For TCGA-BLCA, the data should be stored in the folder: ./data/TCGA_UCSC_normal/TCGA-BLCA/, including  a gene ID file, a sample ID file and two data matrices.